rameerez/allgood/README.md

 Add quick, simple and beautiful health checks to your Rails application.

-Allgood allows you to define custom health checks (like: are there any new users in the past 24 hours, does the last post have all the attributes we expect, etc.) in a very intuitive way that reads just like English – and provides a `/healthcheck` endpoint that displays the results in a beautiful page.
+`allgood` allows you to define custom, business-oriented health checks (like: are there any new users in the past 24 hours, are they posting, does the last post have all the attributes we expect, etc.) in a very intuitive way that reads just like English – and provides a `/healthcheck` endpoint that displays the results in a beautiful page.

-You can then use that endpoint to monitor the health of your application via UptimeRobot, Pingdom, etc.
+You can then use that endpoint to monitor the health of your application via UptimeRobot, Pingdom, etc. These services will load your `/healthcheck` page every few minutes, so all checks will be run when UptimeRobot fetches the page.

 ![alt text](allgood.jpeg)